 Pre-approval of fieldwork site by department chairperson before placement.
 (A GPA of 2.0 is recommended.)
 The student will work in an approved clinical setting under the supervision of an approved professional.
 Students will be expected to assume practical responsibilities appropriate to their placement sites, and to attend scheduled meetings of fieldwork participants.
-Prerequisites: HSVN190, ENGN101; Prerequisites or Corequisites: MTHN104, PSYN240, HSVN212.
+Prerequisites: HSVN190, ENGN101; Prerequisites or Corequisites: MTHN103, PSYN240, HSVN212.
 Students are expected to have field work placement before class begins.
 Students will not be able to do all three field placements at the same agency.

-HSVN291 Capstone Experience 3 Credits
+HSVN291 Capstone Experience (Fieldwork) 3 Credits

 Pre-approval of fieldwork site by department chairperson before placement.
-(A GPA of 2.0 is recommended.)
-A lab course designed to provide comprehensive experience in application of knowledge and values learned in previous course work.
+A GPA of 2.0 is recommended.
+A lab course designed to provide comprehensive experience in application of knowledge, skills and values learned in previous coursework.
+The focus is on synthesis, integration and application of previous learned knowledge both in the classroom and in the field.
 Students will select a program or facility which provides human services and will work at that site as a supervised intern.
-Regular weekly meetings with the instructor and fellow interns will provide opportunities for focusing more on direct service activities that was started in Fieldwork II.
-Assessment, planning and intervention skills will be emphasized as well as activities dealing with case information/referral knowledge.
+Regular weekly meetings with the instructor and fellow interns will provide opportunities for discussion and evaluation of the work experience.
+This internship continues the work focusing more on direct service activities that was started in Fieldwork I. Assessment, planning and intervention skills will be emphasized as well as activities dealing with advocacy, case management, documentation and recording competencies, with a focus on the information/referral process.
 Educational/observational activities will also be credited as part of the internship experience.
-Prerequisite: HSVN290; Prerequisites or Corequisites: HSVN225, HSVN220.
-Students are expected to have field work placement before class begins.
+Prerequisite: HSVN190; Co-requisites: HSVN225, HSVN220.